jterrazz/42-hypertube/README.md

 A peer to peer streaming website made with ReactJS and NodeJS.
 It allows you to beautifully search a torrent database and to stream the file directly into your browser.

+Disclaimer: This application was created for learning at the 42 Paris School.
+For legal reasons, you shouldn't use it in production.

 ## Starting guide

 ### Requirements